khuranadhruv18/discourz/docs/proposal.md

 # Important Data

-* The topics under discussion, numbers of dicussion and polls
+* The topics under discussion, numbers of discussion and polls
 * The debate topics and people's words
 * The topics and the number of polls
 * The user profiles, including user name, password, picture, "about me", address, and the topics they participated, votes they received